aozgaa/swedice/README.md

 Explorations for Ben Rady's SWE dice game: https://www.benrady.com/2023/01/the-software-engineering-game.html

-* sim: environment for playing the game including some sample policies
+* `sim.py`: environment for playing the game including some sample policies
-* dp.py: solver for exact optimal strategy
+* `dp.py`: solver for exact optimal strategy

 # Setup and Running
 We need a couple python packages as dependencies, get them in the preferred way (eg: `venv`):